Benchmarking Full-Text Search Performance when using LogsDB mode

 Standard Index if:

-• Flexibility is required to handle various data types beyond logs.
+Flexibility: Needed to handle various data types beyond logs.

-• Latency spikes are acceptable, as Standard Index may experience performance variability.
+Latency Spikes: Are acceptable as Standard Index may experience performance variability.

 Final Thoughts

-For log analytics, Logs DB Index is a high-performance, cost-effective solution, especially when combined with ES|QL’s powerful search features.
-Standard Index remains a strong general-purpose option but can struggle with high-volume logging.
+For log analytics, the Logs DB Index is a high-performance, cost-effective solution.
+It is especially effective when combined with ES|QL’s powerful search features.
+Although the Standard Index remains a solid general-purpose option, it can struggle with high-volume logging.

-Pro Tip: Run your own Elastic Rally tests to see what works best for your data!.
+Pro Tip: Run your own Elastic Rally tests to see what works best for your data!

 Note: These benchmarks were performed using Elastic Rally.
 Your results may vary depending on workload and cluster configurations.